stytim/RealSense-ToolTracker/README.md

 ## Frequently Asked Questions (FAQs)
 ### Can I use Azure Kinect Cameras for this project?

-Currently, Azure Kinect Cameras are not supported due to an issue with marker overexposure, which affects the retrieval of valid depth values.
-For more insights, please refer to the discussion on [Azure-Kinect-Sensor-SDK Issue #1349](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/issues/1349)
+Currently, Azure Kinect Cameras have an issue with marker overexposure, which affects the retrieval of valid depth values.
+For more insights, please refer to the discussion on [Azure-Kinect-Sensor-SDK Issue #1349](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/issues/1349).
+However, I have a hack regarding this issue.
+To put it simply, I sampled the pixels around the overexposed areas and used them to estimate the depth of the marker.
+Please refer to the [AzureKinect Tool Tracker](https://github.com/stytim/AzureKinect-ToolTracker)

 ### I'm encountering issues while installing the Intel RealSense SDK on MacOS.
 What should I do?

 Installation issues on MacOS can be tricky due to Intel dropping support for newer MacOS and Mac with Apple silicon.
 I recommend this comprehensive guide on [setting up Intel RealSense on MacOS](https://lightbuzz.com/realsense-macos/).

-### What are the future plans for this project?

-My next big goal is to implement support for a multi-camera setup, enabling marker tracking over larger areas.
-However, as this project is a part-time endeavor, progress might be gradual.
-Stay tuned for updates!

 ## License and Citation